facebookincubator/TTPForge/pkg/blocks/README.md

 UnmarshalYAML(*yaml.Node) error
 ```

-UnmarshalYAML is a custom unmarshaler for BasicStep to handle decoding
+UnmarshalYAML custom unmarshaler for BasicStep to handle decoding from YAML.
-from YAML.

-This function first decodes the provided yaml.Node into a temporary
-structure.
-Then, it copies the relevant data to the receiver BasicStep,
-and checks if the step is not empty.
-If the step includes a cleanup step
-and is not of type StepCleanup, it tries to create a CleanupStep from
-the corresponding yaml.Node.

-**Parameters:**

-node: The yaml.Node to decode.

-**Returns:**

-error: An error if decoding, checking the step, or creating a
-CleanupStep fails.

 ---